• Skip to primary navigation

 • I cook mine in a parchment-lined pan so I can easily take them out and cut them, but you can also just make them in a cake pan with no parchment and then cut them in the pan.
 Either works!

 Do chess bars need to be refrigerated?
 Yes!
 At least, I do.
 Most things that have cream cheese do better with refrigeration and it keeps them fresh.
 If I'm serving for a gathering, they are fine if you have them out for a few hours.
-I do try to put them out at least 30 minutes before serving, just so they get that bit of gooeyness back.
+I do try to take them out of the fridge at least 30 minutes before serving, just so they get that bit of gooeyness back.

 Nutrition